Violence and Harassment in the Workplace - Warning Signs

 It is much easier to prevent violence by recognising the signs and trying to stop small incidents than trying to deal with the aftermath of a major crisis.

 It is extremely important to understand that the following behaviours do not mean a person will become violent, but they may indicate that the person is experiencing high levels of stress.
-Each situation is unique and professional judgement or outside assistance may be necessary to determine if intervention is necessary.
+Each situation is unique and professional judgment or outside assistance may be necessary to determine if intervention is necessary.

 Always take particular note if: